FabienDeborde/linux-server-memos/README.md

 But sometimes you don't get the same result as in the tutos so I had to some research on the side.
 I also decided to add some things I thought might be useful for later when I forget how I did this or that.

-Anyway, it's not the best guide out there, but it helps me to manage my servers and build new ones so definitely hope it can help others!
+Anyway, it's not the best guide out there, but it helps me to manage my servers and build new ones so definitely hope it can help others!<br>
-Also a huge thank you to DigitalOcean for their tutorials and help!
+Also a huge thank you to *DigitalOcean* for their tutorials and help!